Without having the proper torque specification, assembling an engine, is just asking for failure.

 This is especially true on today’s lightweight engines; that use mostly aluminum castings.

 So, having the proper torque specification is crucial information whenever you make repairs.

 So, most people do not realize that a bolt or a stud; acts like a big spring to hold parts together.
 As a result, it has to be stretched a certain amount in order to do its job.
 Even though there are tools to measure bolt stretch; most people do not own them.

 But, almost anyone who does mechanical work will have a torque wrench.
+Accordingly, you can learn more about some of the different types of torque wrenches out there by taking a look at this tekton 1/4 torque wrenches review for example.
 Most engine torque specifications require 30w engine oil to get the correct stretch on the bolt.
 Consequently, using the wrong lubricant will affect the clamping load.

 Also, some specialty fasteners require a specific lubricant.
 It is important to know which lube, and if any is required.

 So, a torque wrench really only senses friction.
 For example, take a bolt with a torque specification of 50 lb ft.
 Tighten it with no lubrication at all; and mark it so that you know where it stopped turning.
 Now, loosen the bolt and apply some engine oil to the threads and under the head of the bolt.

 Consequently, when you torque it again it will most certainly turn considerably further; which means it has stretched more.
 This is why it is so important to know what, if any, lubricant the manufacturer specifies for each fastener.

 It is also important to pull on the torque wrench slowly and evenly; without any type of jerking motions.

 Torque Plus Angle Method Of Tightening For Proper Torque Specification